 Instructions

-- Meanwhile, heat the remaining 1 tablespoon of olive oil in a large heavy-bottomed pot over medium heat.
-Add the diced onion and sauté until translucent, about 6 minutes.
+Step 3 — Sauté aromatics: While the cauliflower roasts, heat the remaining tablespoon of oil in a heavy-bottomed pot over medium heat.
+Add the diced onion and cook until softened and translucent, about 6 minutes.

-- Pour in the vegetable broth, bring the mixture to a gentle boil, then reduce the heat to low and simmer uncovered for about 20 minutes, allowing the spices to blossom and meld.
+Step 6 — Simmer: Pour in the vegetable broth and add the bay leaf.
+Bring to a gentle boil, then reduce heat and simmer uncovered for 20 minutes to allow flavors to meld and the carrots to become tender.

 Tips for Success